hamlet-io/docs/docs/how-to/define/adding-env-vars.md

     ]
     ```

-    This provides a list of the namespaces that will be included when calculating the settings ( and in turn environment variables ) for this lambda function.
+    This provides a list of the namespaces that will be included when calculating the settings (and in turn environment variables) for this Lambda function.
 To align with structure of the solution file we will use the `app-apifunction-get` namespace for the settings we want to add.

-1. Now that we have the namespace lets add the settings to our CMDB.
+1. Now that we have the namespace let's add the settings to our CMDB.
 Your CMDB product folder structure should look something like this:

     ```terminal
     myapi/